dpweberza/davidpaulweber.com/content/post/2017-09-07-coin-dispense-coding-challenge.md

 ## Preamble
 I have started cleaning up and updating my Github account [https://github.com/dpweberza](https://github.com/dpweberza) as more and more companies these days are likely to view it.
+Because I don't have many open-source projects, I have uploaded a rather meaty coding challenge that I completed back in 2015.

 ## The Coding Challenge
 In 2015 I interviewed at a global mobile payments company for the position of Android Developer.